moyano83/Designing-Data-Intensive-Applications/README.md

 ### Transaction Processing or Analytics?

 A transaction in DBs is a group of reads and writes that form a logical unit.
 The typical access pattern became known as online transaction processing (OLTP) and usually involves a small number of records per query, fetched by key.
-A different access patter is used for analytics, usually an analytic query needs to scan over a huge number of records, only reading a few columns per record, and calculates aggregate statistics.
+A different access pattern is used for analytics, usually an analytic query needs to scan over a huge number of records, only reading a few columns per record, and calculates aggregate statistics.
 The pattern for analytics is called online analytic processing (OLAP).

 #### Data Warehousing

 A data warehouse is a database that analysts can query without affecting OLTP operations, it contains a read-only copy of the data in all the various
 OLTP systems in a company or organization.
 Data is extracted from OLTP databases (using periodic data dump or a continuous stream of updates), transformed into an analysis-friendly schema, cleaned up, and then loaded into the data warehouse.
 This is known as Extract–Transform–Load (ETL).
 Data warehouses and a relational OLTP database both have a SQL query interface but they are optimized for very different query patterns.

 #### Stars and Snowflakes: Schemas for Analytics